As calls for a wealth tax grow, here's how wide the wealth gap is

 How the tax plans break down

-Two frontrunners for the 2020 Democratic presidential nomination have revealed plans to tax the assets of the extremely wealthy.
+Two front-runners for the 2020 Democratic presidential nomination, Sens.
+Warren and Sanders, have revealed plans to tax the assets of the extremely wealthy.

 Warren called for an annual tax of 2 percent on households with more than $50 million in assets, with households worth $1 billion or more paying 3 percent.

 Sanders introduced legislation in January that would increase the marginal estate tax up 77 percent for households worth more than $1 billion.
-A previous Sanders proposal, introduced as part of his Medicare-for-all push in 2017, called for a 1 percent tax on households worth more than $21 million and a 45 percent estate tax on those worth $3.5 to $10 million.
+A previous Sanders proposal, introduced as part of his "Medicare for all" push in 2017, called for a 1 percent tax on households worth more than $21 million and a 45 percent estate tax on those worth $3.5 million to $10 million.

 A third plan, floated by Ocasio-Cortez, would not tax assets.
 Instead, it would raise the top marginal tax rate for those earning more than $10 million to 70 percent.

-A Warren aide said that the figures in her plan are in keeping with rates other countries have applied historically to their wealthiest citizens.
-Sanders’ and Warren’s offices say their plans would affect between 75,000 and 160,000 of the 127 million households in the country.
+A Warren aide said that the figures in her plan are in keeping with rates other countries have historically applied to their wealthiest citizens.
+Sanders’ and Warren’s offices say their plans would affect 75,000 to 160,000 of the 127 million households in the country.

 Among reactions to the wealth tax proposals, a progressive pollster found strong support for a wealth tax.
 Some economists have noted that the government would face challenges in levying such a tax.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.